 The PVR scores individual patents using Patent Factor Indexes.
 There are 14 “factors” within the index, each representing a specific characteristic of the patent and enabling a quantitative comparison of the patent to its peer group.
 Similarly, the PIR calculates the Patent Insight Indexes for a collection of patents.

-Previous work has shown that if we calculate the average of all 14 PFIs for each patent in a random sample of all US patents, we get a well-defined bell-shaped distribution of mean value scores, centered at a score of about 450.
-For this analysis, I studied the distribution of average PFI scores for collections that are representative of each of the groups shown in the patent valuation model.
+We have previously calculated the average of all 14 Patent Factor Indexes for each patent in a random sample of all US patents.
+Our results were a well-defined bell-shaped distribution of mean value scores, centered at a score of about 450.
+For our comparison of Insight Reports to Tynax Patent Brokers’ model, we studied the distribution of average Patent Factor Indexes for collections of patents representative of each of the groups shown in the patent valuation model, A through G.

-A couple of qualifiers: the patents in the analysis were restricted to US patents issued in the last 30 years; some of the collections were relatively small, especially for groups E, F and G.
+- The patents in the analysis were restricted to US patents issued in the last 30 years.

-Also note that the average of the individual patent PFI mean value scores for any patent collection is itself a statistic, with a Confidence Interval (CI) range.
+- The average of the individual patent Patent Factor Indexes mean value scores for any patent collection is itself a statistic, with a Confidence Interval (CI) range.
 Typically, for a collection of 1000 patents, the 90% CI interval is +/- 25 around the mean.